 6:00 Extended Care ends

-Children will swim on a daily basis.
-Recreational swim lasts 30 minutes and in most cases will occur in the afternoon hours.
+Children will swim on a daily basis, weather permitting.
+Swim lasts 30 minutes and in most cases will occur in the afternoon hours.
 Swimming lessons for rising Pre K – 2nd graders are included in the price of their camp and done weekly weather permitting.
 Swimming lessons for rising 3rd – 8th graders are available at an additional cost and are done in 2 week sessions (weeks 1-2, 3-4, 5-6 & 7-8).
-Your child must be in both weeks of the 2 week session to participate in swim lessons.
-Children receive two 45 minute lessons per week that are scheduled during their swim time.
+Children receive two lessons per week during their swim period.
 Lessons will be taught according to the American Red Cross Water Safety Instruction program.